 We will set a Saturday for pick-up.
 We feel it is kinder for the puppies to all go home on the same day.

 We love updates!
-We would love to know how our puppies are doing, and we love getting picture updates!
+It is wonderful to hear how past puppies are doing, and we love receiving picture updates!

 The Hillmeadow community is amazing.
 Seriously!
 Consider connecting with other Hillmeadow Puppies on Instagram or Facebook, it's a great way to set up puppy play dates!